Vitols999/QMS-WIKI/DocRealtime.md

 * NL 8002 U Multi GNSS Receivers.
 * NMEA data saved in file form and streamed to an appropriate TCP server (virtual GPS receiver, GPS replay).

 The hardware of a GPS receiver connected to a PC can appear in various forms.
 Older devices are connected using a serial interface.
-Other devices have its own proprietary device type (e.g. Garmin GPSMap 64s).
+Other devices have their own proprietary device type (e.g. Garmin GPSMap 64s).
 Different operating systems handle the hardware attached to the PC differently.
 Various **NMEA data transmitters** (TCP servers) can be used with GPS receivers.
 As a consequence, there is no unique approach for using different GPS receivers.
 This page describes in the following sections a few typical and tested use cases.

 ### GPS Tether on Android smartphones

-In this use case it is assumed that the smartphone has a GPS receiver.
+In this use case, it is assumed that the smartphone has a GPS receiver.
 The NMEA data transmitter is located on the smartphone itself.

 This TCP server together with QMS as TCP client needs a few installation and configuration steps on the smartphone and on the PC: